 Welcome to Global Street Art!

-If you’re an artist or photographer and you’re interested in contributing, or if you’d just like to say hello or give us some suggestions then you can email us at email@example.com.
+If you’re an artist or photographer and you’re interested in contributing please sign up and upload photos on our website.
+If you’d just like to say hello or give us some suggestions then you can email us at firstname.lastname@example.org.

 Lee’s Global Street Art’s first photographer and took the photos that started the archive.
 Lee used to bboy (breakdance) for the UK and still reps his crew the Soul Mavericks (check this clip from 2005).

 On top of that Lee’s got a PhD in maths and evolution, the principles of which were applied to classifying the Global Street Art archive.
 The idea is that you should be able to explore street art and graffiti through different themes, including places, techniques, artists and a lot more.

 James is a poet and freelance writer from London whose work has been published in a variety of magazines and websites.
 In 2008 he graduated with a Masters in Poetry from the University of East Anglia; since then, he has been travelling and working in Europe, India and South East Asia.
 He is currently travelling through the Americas, interviewing artists and documenting street art.

 He is interested in taking art out of its comfort zone and unleashing it on the unsuspecting public.
 You can read more of his work at The Illegible Bachelor.

 Dan cut his teeth building websites at the BBC, for TV and Radio, before working on apps like Papa Sangre, an iPhone game.

 Dan is also a huge supporter of teaching kids to code and design their own apps, organising youth hackday Young Rewired State 2009-2011, and working at Apps for Good last year in a team coordinating mobile app design courses run in UK high schools.